mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Open the editor defined in the EDITOR environment variable to modify the server's configuration and then uploads it.
+  Open the editor defined in the EDITOR environment variable to modify the server's configuration.
+Once complete, save the file, then upload it to your server."

 **Format**